angel-vladov/freebitcoin-tools/README.md

 - Copy js file content and paste it in the browser console.

 ### auto-populate.js
 Auto populates MuliplyBTC values with the values from `faucets` variable.
 Use `faucets.bitcoin` for freebitco.in and `faucets.dogecoin` for freedoge.co.in
 Values are self explanatory and match the field you'll see on the site.

+### max-fails.js
+Calculates how much consecutive fails you can handle before your position goes bust.